 Notarized Testimonial, Medicine Advertising, 1898

 The California gold rush miners of 1849, known as 49ers, faced exposure and a faulty diet, which killed large numbers.
-Many survivors were afflicted with disease, including rheumatism.
+Many survivors, including Gundy, were afflicted with a disease, including rheumatism.

 Customer Sworn Testimonial for Medicine